Mail Code: 94305-2160

 The mission of the undergraduate program in Human Biology is to provide students with an interdisciplinary approach to understanding human beings from biological, behavioral, social, and cultural perspectives.
 Courses in the major allow students to see connections and parallels with other fields as they learn to formulate and evaluate health, environmental, and other public policy issues that influence human welfare.
 The program prepares majors to pursue advanced training in professional or graduate programs.

 To achieve these goals, all students complete a 30-unit core sequence, normally in the sophomore year, which provides the foundation for the major.
 Also during the sophomore year, students consult with student advisers to choose a faculty adviser and complete the declaration process.
-Together they plan a road map of course work designed to help each student focus on an area of interest within Human Biology.
+Together they plan a road map of course work designed to help each student focus on an Area of Concentration within Human Biology.
 Early planning and subsequent refining of an individualized course of study, in consultation with student and faculty advisers, is a strength and requirement of the program.
 The curriculum draws on faculty from across the University.
-To complete a B.A. in Human Biology, students must take courses from within the program and from other University departments.
-Most Human Biology majors go on to advanced training in professional schools, or graduate programs in the behavioral, natural, and social sciences, including coterminal master's degree programs in other University departments.
+To complete a B.A. or B.S. in Human Biology, students must take courses from within the program and from other University departments.
+Many Human Biology majors go on to advanced training in professional schools, or graduate programs in the behavioral, natural, and social sciences, including coterminal master's degree programs in other University departments.
 Additional information about the major may be obtained from the program's offices or at the Program in Human Biology web site.

 Learning Outcomes (Undergraduate)